onesecond-hackathon/alfa-donate/README.md

 # alfa-donate
-Donate system for Hackathon and first track.
+Donate system for Khakaton and first track.
 Alfa-bank :heart: